 Infrastructure improvements and an expanding urban center make this Texas city a development hotspot.

-With a pipeline of 140 properties and 17,291 new rooms, the city of Dallas, Texas has the third largest hotel development pipeline in the United States.
+With a pipeline of 140 properties and 17,291 new rooms, the city of Dallas, Texas has the third largest hotel development pipeline in the United States, according to Lodging Econometrics.
 For those familiar with the area, these numbers are no surprise—in 2016, the city had the highest year-over-year population growth in the country and it boasts the fifth largest metropolitan economy.
 It’s also home to a number of major corporations, including State Farm, Toyota, and JP Morgan.

 With such a strong business environment and so much hotel competition coming to the Dallas market, many of the city’s existing properties are upping their game, investing in renovations to draw a bigger share of travelers.
 One of these hotels is the Sheraton Dallas Hotel by the Galleria.
 Purchased by North Palm Beach, Fla.-based Driftwood Hospitality Management in late 2016, the hotel is currently in the midst of major guestroom renovations.
 Steve Johnson, executive vice president of Driftwood, says that the renovations were a necessary move, especially considering the hotel’s location, which is surrounded by major office buildings and high-end residences.
 “We needed to have a product that would allow us to improve occupancy and RevPAR,” he describes.
 The hotel also sits right next to the city’s freeway, which was recently widened and updated during a $2 billion improvement project—just one example of the steps the city is taking to continue its growth and invest in its own infrastructure.